CottonEyeJoee/cognigy/README.md

 - [ ] Improve performance (reduce rerender)

+- [ ] Embed external font/SVG files locally

 ## Known Bugs :lady_beetle:

-- When a new message is displayed, scrolling down is not efficient
+- When a new message is displayed containing an image URL, scrolling down is inconsistent due to the nature of images loaded via external URLs

 ## Scripts :scroll: